Pridesd/react-boilerplate/README.md

 # React(TS) without CRA

-You can use React Light version
+You can use the React Light version
-# react-boilerplate